-As part of the Digital Concept Development study programme at Business Academy Aarhus, I went on an internship hunt and landed softly at Designit Aarhus.
+As part of the Digital Concept Development study programme, I went on an internship at Designit Aarhus.
 On the first day, I did not show up alone.
 Being a growth scout, I came packed with personal and professional goals for the internship.
-Like, trying to work with diverse agency clients, researching in the field with real users and producing low/high-fidelity artifacts.
+Such as, work with diverse agency clients, researching in the field with real users and producing low/high-fidelity artifacts.

 But, before I ticked off all the goals, I wanted to find out the core of Designit’s existence and I will share here what I found out.